 Mon., Feb.
-17th – Red sky in morning.
-What’s coming next weather wise?.
-It is reported in a mainland news article that “All the men on site (village dock project) shared a positive and cheerful disposition, in spite of the winter weather advisory issued for tonight.”
+17th – Red sky in the morning.
+What’s coming next weather-wise?.
+It is reported in a mainland news article that “All the men on site (village dock project) shared a positive and cheerful disposition, despite the winter weather advisory issued for tonight.”
 It’s the first day of school after the winter break.
 Mike Byrnes and DJ Parker go across the ice to the mainland.
-Mike is on cross-country skis and DJ is on his trusty bicycle.
+Mike is on cross-country skis, and DJ is on his trusty bicycle.

 Tues., Feb.
 18th – CBS is calling to do a story about this icy, snowy winter.

 Wed., Feb.
-19th – Dustin Hayes Heineman is in Erie, PA, where he gets a winter tour of the Brig Niagara.
+19th – Dustin Hayes Heineman is getting a winter tour of the Brig Niagara in Erie, PA.